Golf: Sharma shows potential despite faltering at final hurdle

 However, his lead soon vanished and a closing stretch of four bogeys in his last six holes condemned him to a three-over 74 in the final round, pushing him down to a tie for ninth on 274.

-“A little bit disappointed, I was leading and I think I couldn’t finish it off today,” said Sharma.“But that’s what the game is about.
+“A little bit disappointed, I was leading and I think I couldn’t finish it off today,” said Sharma.
+“But that’s what the game is about.
 And what I learned, especially playing with Phil, I’ll cherish it forever.”

 Sharma was six when he went to a golf course for the first time and got hooked on the sport.
 His father quit the Indian army to help his son chase his golfing goals.